Pajn/react-form-helper/docs/pages/Examples/02-styled-form.md

 ```
 #### Styled form
 Extra properties in the field definitions is passed down to the input
 component.
-There are also a `buttonProps` prop on the form and `divPops`,
+There are also a `buttonProps` prop on the form and `divProps`,
 `labelProps` and `labelSpanProps` fields on the field definitions to pass
 down extra props to the corresponding components.
 This lets you control
 their behavior and for example add styles.